Best Way to Cook Live Lobster and Lobster Tail at Home

 What parts of the lobster can you eat?

-You can eat nearly the entire lobster, in fact you can even eat the shell.
-Ground shell is used in French Bisque to thicken the soup and make it more flavored.
+You can eat nearly the entire lobster; in fact, you can even eat the shell.
+Ground shell is used in French Bisque to thicken the soup and enhance its flavor.

-The part we recommend you skip is the black digestible track in the tail – this is the black line that runs through the tail.
-In addition the sac right behind the eyes which includes the brain, stomach, and other organs (Unless you’re into that kinda stuff!).
+The part we recommend you skip is the black digestible track in the tail—this is the black line that runs through the tail.
+In addition, the sac right behind the eyes includes the brain, stomach, and other organs (unless you’re into that kind of stuff!).
+Learn more about the anatomy of Maine lobsters.

 Comments